raspberrypilearning/make-crumble-sparkle-creature/en/step_2.md

-## Making your creature
+## Invent your creature

-We are going to design and make our 'creature' which will have two Crumble Sparkles for its eyes.
-You can make an animal, a monster, a person or anything you like.
-It can be something really quick and simple or become a big making project.
+You are going to design and make a creature with two Crumble Sparkles for its eyes.
+You decide what the creature will be: an animal, a monster, a person, or anything you can imagine.

++ Imagine the creature you want to make, and then design it.

++ Make a sketch first to help you along the way.

-The first step is to decide what you want to make and design it.
-It is helpful to make a sketch first.
-In this project, I am going to make something simple as an example but you can change it to be whatever you like.
+I am going to make a simple creature as an example, but you can make whatever you like.

-### What does a creature look like?
+### What will your creature be made of?

-There is not really any wrong way to make your creature, just lots of right ways!
+There is no wrong way to make your creature, just lots of right ways!

-cutting out a card or cardboard front and using card, wood or even a toilet roll for a stand works great but you canuse your creativity to make any sort of creature you like.
-How about upcycling some little boxes or even used drinks bottles?
++ You could cut out a card or cardboard front.
++ For a stand, using card, wood, or even a toilet roll  works great.
++ Re-using little boxes or drinks bottles is also a great idea.

-Use this project to explore your cretive designing, creative making and creative coding!
+Use this project to try out creative designing, creative making, and creative coding and make any sort of creature you like.

 --- no-print ---